abigail-enebeli/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash

-This script is switching current user to betty
+This script is for printing the username of current user